 Read this article for more on why this is such a critical stage of choosing a bicycle, be it a cheap touring bike from this list or a ludicrously expensive expedition bike to take you round the world.

 It is all the more relevant when you look at the specifications of the bikes in the above list and realise that they are all pretty much the same bike, with just a few minor differences, usually in the paint job.

-If you’re having a hard time choosing between one or the other on paper, that’s probably because paper is no longer relevant – by the time you’re at that stage, the one to choose is the one that feels right when you ride it.
+If you’re having a hard time choosing, that’s probably because by the time you’re at that stage, the one to choose is the one that feels right when you test-ride it.

-Click here for a map/list of UK-based touring bike specialists, any one of whom will sort you right out.
+Click here for a map and list of UK-based touring bike specialists, any one of whom will sort you right out.

 As mentioned earlier, many of these bikes – particularly those with steel frames – are prime for upgrading if you decide to make touring a more regular thing, or you have something more adventurous in mind.

-Any other cheap touring bikes available in the UK that I’ve missed from this list?
+Any other good-value touring bikes available in the UK that I’ve missed from this list?

 (Readers from other countries – feel free to add suggestions for your own part of the world and I’ll incorporate them into this article.)